-Michael Menkin has over 30 years of experience in high technology in marketing and technical writing.
+Michael Menkin has over 30 years of experience as a professional writer and editor.
 In 2014 he retired as a technical editor-writer for the aircraft certification and standards division of the Federal Aviation Administration.
 He previously worked for the Boeing Company, Lasentec Product Group of Mettler-Toledo, Metawave Communications Corporation, Fluke Corporation, Teltone Corporation, Peripheral Technology, Stryder Technologies, AT&T, The Robbins Company, Al-Gas SDI, Innovation, Inc, Panasonic Avionics, The University of Washington, The University of California San Francisco Medical Center at Mount Zion, The University of California's Lawrence Berkeley Laboratory, Pacific Avionics, Nicholson Mfg.
-Inc., Western Applied Research and Development, Alta Consulting Services, SpaceLabs Healthcare, and MetLife.
+Inc., Western Applied Research and Development, Alta Consulting Services, SpaceLabs Healthcare, American Emergency Medical Services, and MetLife.

 He was one of the original writers of NASA Tech

 Briefs and contributed to the Federal Government's Technology Utilization

 Program for disseminating NASA technology to private industry in the 1970's.